hero

 Monday 18 July 2022

-Purchase your South Australian Maritime Museum Membership and enjoy free admission all year.
-You will also receive invitations to especial events, discounted tours and shop purchases, and regular newsletters.
+Purchase your South Australian Maritime Museum Membership and enjoy unlimited free admission all year.
+You will also receive a huge 50% discount on off-site tours, including Archie Badenoch Port River heritage tours, Port Adelaide Lighthouse tours, and Torrens Island Quarantine Station tours, plus 10% discount on purchases at the museum gift shop.
 Memberships can also make a great gift for someone special - just provide the relevant details for the recipient, including their full name, address, email and contact number.

 South Australian Maritime Museum